• Skip to primary navigation

 First copy the pattern for the firecracker piñata

-I wrote up an SVG pattern for this craft, but I'm not sure it's really needed.
+I wrote up an SVG pattern for this craft - Design No. 72 in the Paper Glitter Glue library, but it's pretty simple without it.
 Here's a photo that shows you all the pieces on the pattern to make the pull string or pull tab piñata:

-As always, you can get the free pattern from my Paper Glitter Glue library.
+As always, you can get the free pattern - Design no. 72 - from my Paper Glitter Glue library.
 If you have the password, just go to the library like you usually do.
 If you don't have password, just subscribe to my newsletter and I will send you the password to the library right away and in every newsletter as well.
 You can subscribe with the form below.

 Cut out the individual pattern pieces